restberry/restberry/README.md

 ```

-**NOTE:** See more usages in the test app and dependent packages like:
+**NOTE:** See more usages in the tests and dependent packages like:
-restberry-express, restberry-mongoose, restberry-router.
+restberry-express, restberry-mongoose, and restberry-router.

-## Authentication

-See `restberry-auth`.

 ## Response examples